joshuarichards001/josh.work/content/hedges.md

 ### Scope Creep

 One of the primary reasons for the project's downfall was scope creep.
-As you may have seen earlier in the post, we had been working on this platform for 6 months without releasing anything to users.
+As you may have noticed earlier in the post, we had been working on this platform for 6 months without releasing anything to users.
 The scope of the MVP was just too big!

 The initial plan was to build a fully functional portfolio tracker with Shares, ETFs, Crypto, Property, Cash, and Custom assets.
 Shares, ETFs and Crypto would all have live price, historical, and fundamental data.
 All of these assets would be accounted for in a graph that showcased the historical value of your portfolio.
 There would also be multiple portfolios with custom ordering and sorting.
 The complexity was insane.